 Flexibility

-Unlike early decision applications, rolling admission deadlines aren’t binding.
+Unlike Early Decision applications, rolling admission deadlines aren’t binding.
 You can apply to as many schools as you want and you are not bound by a contract to attend that school.

 04